krzysu/berlinjs-meteor/readme.md

       models.coffee

 we separate server side code from client side, and have shared file for models, that will be used on both client and server side.

+## Step 4.
+Add login with Facebook

+This step is quite easy with meteor two packages (we already added them in previous step):

+    accounts-ui
+    accounts-facebook

+Open layout.html and add somewhere

+    {{loginButtons}}

+This will take care of displaying login with Facebook button and displaying user name if loged in.

+You need to create a new Facebook app, go here: [developers.facebook.com](https://developers.facebook.com).
+Then open server.coffee and add

+    # first, remove configuration entry in case service is already configured
+    Accounts.loginServiceConfiguration.remove
+      service: "facebook"

+    Accounts.loginServiceConfiguration.insert
+      service: "facebook"
+      appId: "<your_fb_app_id>"
+      secret: "<your_fb_app_secret>"

+In this guide I only tell about important things, in the source code you will find a bit more, like styling, html structure etc.

+You can always deploy your app to meteor servers with

+    $ meteor deploy <your_app_name>

+this demo is available [here](http://berlinjs-demo.meteor.com/)